 Why an international competition?

 DSATS and the other technical sections, as part of the SPE, are a group of volunteers from many nations, connected by their belief that drilling automation will have a long-term, positive influence on the drilling industry.
 This diversity helped to shape the direction of the organization.
 The group feels that the industry needs to attract young professionals from all cultures and disciplines to advance drilling practices in all areas of the world.
-The winners of the competition will receive a grant for economy class transportation and accommodations to attend the next SPE Drilling Conference and will present an SPE paper that will be added to the SPE archives of One Petro.
+The winners of the competition will receive a grant for economy class transportation and accommodations to attend the next SPE/IADC Drilling Conference and will present an SPE paper that will be added to the SPE archives of One Petro.
 Note that this year, the Drillbotics Committee will submit both Group A and Group B winning abstracts to the conference program committee.
 They will choose which of the two abstracts best fit their program.
 The Drillbotics committee will help the winning team from the other Group receive recognition of their achievement and have the opportunity via a different conference to publish an SPE paper that will be added to the SPE archives of One Petro.
 DSATS believes recognition at one of the industry’s leading technical conferences will demonstrate to industry leaders the extent of research and understanding the student teams have gained during the contest.
 Also, the practical experience with drilling automation systems increases the students’ visibility to the companies that are leading automation activities.

+Why include a safety case

+Safety of personnel, equipment and the environment are always critical for any drilling operation.
+The industry begins any project or operation with safety in mind, and a safety case is a proven method of identifying and mitigating risks.
+This is no different on a small scale or for a virual operation.
+Safety goes far beyond personal protective equipment.
+Where can someone be hurt – in a lab with heavy rock samples and rotating machinery?
+Electrocution?
+High pressure leaks?
+Traveling to and from locations?
+Judges want to see how teams plan ahead in their first few meetings to identify threats and develop processes or devices to reduce the risk and severity of any incidents.

 Why include Human Factors?

 Any complex engineered system that is wholly reliant upon human operators to achieve its goal is likely to experience issues.
 Humans are inconsistent when performing monitoring tasks, they tend to not make wholly rational decisions, are impacted by external factors and are prone to error.
 As technology advances and complexity increases (such as the control regimes proposed in remote drilling operations for example) such issues become more prevalent.
 However, many of the issues associated with such complexity can be countered by reallocating certain tasks to automation.
 Maintaining appropriate levels of automation and ensuring that your ‘projected’ drilling operator remains ‘in the loop’ through good interface design will be one of the key challenges you will face in the Drillbotics competition.
+It is imperative that teams show how they implemented human factors in their processes and interfaces, both in the creation of their rig or model and how the operators/judges will use their designs.

 Students working with automated systems should learn about the risks and proper strategies to allow humans and machines to work together safely and efficiently.
 Reference documents are listed in Appendix B. Requirements for human factors provisions are shown in Appendix A.

 Items posted on the website are part of these Guidelines